 The United Brotherhood of Carpenters (UBC) was formed by carpenter to carpenter organizing in 1881.
 Our founding members were out on jobs sites and knocking on doors across the country to unite all workers in a common goal – better pay and better working conditions by standing together.
 Although their plan was simple, it was extremely effective.

 The Pacific Northwest Regional Council of Carpenters continues their efforts, bringing members together for better pay, benefits, working conditions and a secure career.
 The UBC divided the country into regional councils, to meet, organize and train hard-working men and women and guide work and policy of their states.

 The United Brotherhood of Carpenters is one of North America’s largest building-trades unions, with nearly 500,000 members in the construction and wood-products industries nationwide.
-The Pacific Northwest Regional Council of Carpenters is over 20,000 carpenters, piledrivers, drywallers, millwrights, trade show workers, shipwrights, exterior/interior specialists, scaffold erectors, insulators and related craft workers who work together on the job site and in their communities to maintain and improve safety, wages, benefits, training and working conditions.
+The Pacific Northwest Regional Council of Carpenters is over 28,000 carpenters, piledrivers, drywallers, millwrights, trade show workers, shipwrights, exterior/interior specialists, scaffold erectors, industrial & mill workers, insulators and related craft workers who work together on the job site and in their communities to maintain and improve safety, wages, benefits, training and working conditions.
 Our industry is changing but the opportunity remains for a lifelong career of dignity in work, endless potential and social and financial wealth.

 We strive to become the model of a 21st-century union—one with a laser focus on membership support, unmatched skills for our contractors, and a clear direction in leading the industry.